-In season two, we're led to believe Katherine Pierce is going to be the main villain; however, we soon learn that every single one of her actions, including her very arrival in Mystic Falls, were dictated by her need to escape from a dangerous Original Vampire named Klaus.
+In Season 2, we're led to believe Katherine Pierce is going to be the main villain; however, we soon learn that every single one of her actions, including her very arrival in Mystic Falls, were dictated by her need to escape from a dangerous Original Vampire named Klaus.

-In season three, Klaus and his siblings Elijah, Rebekah, and Kol are supposed to be the main villains, but once their mother Esther is revived, she takes over with her plan to exterminate all vampires, causing the main cast and the Originals to collaborate.
+In Season 3, Klaus and his siblings Elijah, Rebekah, and Kol are supposed to be the main villains, but once their mother Esther is revived, she takes over with her plan to exterminate all vampires, causing the main cast and the Originals to collaborate.

 The Travelers were originally the coven which Silas and Qetsyah belong to, thus acting as Greater Scope Villains to even those two.
 Katherina also used to be one of them.

 The Wire: While most of the story and characters are very local to Baltimore, in Season 2 The Greek runs a major international criminal organization.
 It appears that he is responsible for much if not all of the drug shipments to the city.
 He avoids capture and continues to flood the city with drugs throughout the rest of the series.